rafsaf/respo/docs/usage/respo_create_cli.md

 |
 ├── .respo_cache # read-only, processed model files
 │   ├── __auto__respo_model.bin
-│   └── __auto__respo_model.yml

 ```

-Pickled and yml formats of already resolved input file were saved by default to `.respo_cache` folder.
-It should not be included `.gitignore`.
-It allows better performence when reading policy, no need to validate and resolve input yml file every time on app startup.
+Pickled, resolved input file was saved by default to `.respo_cache` folder.
+It should not be included in `.gitignore`.
+It allows better performence when reading policy, no need to validate and resolve input yml file every time on app startup and prevents developer mistake.

 But there is also another file, `respo_model.py` with following content: